-- Technology budgets are expected to increase (51%) or remain stable (39%) over the next 12 months, with software seeing the greatest allocation of the budget (35%).
+- Technology is still seen as “recession proof” as budgets are expected to increase (50%) or remain stable (38%) over the next 12 months.

-- The average number of individuals who have influence over the tech purchase process remains steady at 20 people – 10 IT and 10 LOB.
-Again, this varies by the technology being purchased.
-On average, there are 24 individuals involved in cloud purchases (13 IT and 11 LOB), but only 16 in desktop/laptop purchases (7 IT and 9 LOB).
+- The average number of individuals who have influence over the tech purchase process increases to 25 people this year, up from 20 people in 2022.
+This varies by the technology being purchased.
+On average, there are 28 individuals involved in cloud purchases, but only 21 in desktop/laptop purchases.

 - During the purchase process, tech buyers rely on technology content sites, white papers, webcasts/webinars and technology vendors via phone, email or video conference.
 The sources relied upon also vary depending on which stage of the purchase process ITDMs are in.

 The findings in this report solidify the need that tech buyers have for consistent, valuable, and trustworthy vendor relationships.
 These individuals are tasked with researching, evaluating, and implementing new technologies while maintaining status-quo tasks.
 To do so, they seek reliable information sources and insight during each stage of the process to make sound purchase decisions.

 View the sample slides below for additional insight and download the full report to better understand and engage with tech buyers.